Civil Rights Division

-If a TSA employee, former employee, or applicant for employment believes that he or she was subjected to unlawful discrimination or harassment, he or she should contact the Office of Civil Rights and Liberties.
-An Equal Employment Opportunity Specialist will explain the ARC process and how a TSA employee may participate in the ARC process.
+If a TSA employee, former employee, or applicant for employment believes that he or she was subjected to unlawful employment discrimination, he or she should contact the Civil Rights Division.
+An equal employment opportunity specialist will explain the ARC process and how a TSA employee may participate in the ARC process.

-EEO laws require that persons wishing to file an EEO complaint contact the Office of Civil Rights and Liberties within 45 days of the alleged discriminatory act or incident.
-Persons may lose their right to file a complaint if they do not contact the Office of Civil Rights and Liberties within 45 days of the alleged discriminatory act.
+EEO laws require that persons wishing to file an EEO complaint contact the Civil Rights Division within 45 days of the alleged discriminatory act or incident.
+Persons may lose their right to file a complaint if they do not contact the Civil Rights Division within 45 days of the alleged discriminatory act.

 In Person: 701 S. 12th Street, West Building, 3rd Floor